treolabs/treopim/docs/en/user-guide/channels.md

 ## Creating

-To create a new channel, click `Channels` in the breadcrumb navigation or in the navigation menu to get to the channel [list view](#listing), and then click the `Create Channel` button.
+To create a new channel, click `Channels` in the navigation menu to get to the channel [list view](#listing), and then click the `Create Channel` button.
 The common creation window will open:

 ![Channel creation](../../_assets/channels/channels-create.jpg)